Alexa Prize Socialbot Grand Challenge 4 Official Rules

 Entrant Teams must submit their Socialbots via Sponsor’s Developer Portal, and in doing so must agree to the Amazon Developer Services Agreement (“Developer Agreement”).
 Socialbots must comply with the terms applicable to “Alexa Skills” in the Developer Agreement, as updated from time to time, including the content guidelines and all other Program Policies (as defined in the Developer Agreement).
 Socialbots that cause any harm, as determined by Sponsor in its sole discretion, will be disqualified from the Competition.
 Questionable designs or content must be cleared with Sponsor prior to being deployed in a Socialbot.
 All Socialbots must interact with users using only the English language.
 Socialbots may not request any personal data or personally identifiable information from Alexa users.
 All Entrant Teams must host their Socialbots using Amazon Web Services (“AWS”) Lambda, and in doing so must agree to the terms of the AWS Customer Agreement, as updated from time to time.
 However, Entrant Teams may use other frameworks or web services to build their Socialbot, and Socialbots may make external calls to other services during run-time execution.

 During all phases of the Competition, Sponsor may in its sole discretion require all Entrant Teams to provide periodic status updates, reports or demonstrations of the Socialbots.
-Sponsor may in its sole discretion penalize teams for noncompliance with those requirements, up to and including disqualification from the Competition.
+Sponsor may also require all Entrant Teams to comply with additional rules, requirements, or procedures that Sponsor determines, in its sole discretion, are necessary for the administration of the Competition.
+Sponsor may in its sole discretion penalize teams for noncompliance with any rules, requirements, or procedures, up to and including disqualification from the Competition.